Arrays: Monday Learned, Tuesday Forgot, Thursday Barely Usable

 I was trying to learn programming.
 It's a special interest of mine, but since I've been in autistic burnout for over 4 years, learning it is both exhausting and draining, with me often taking multiple days to get an acceptable grasp on the concept.

-I only learn programming for an 1 hour or 2 at most most of the time.
+I only learn programming for 1 hour or 2 at most of the time.
 Usually when I'm working on Spoons—my special interest—I get a temporary surge of motivation that can last for hours to learn and improve my skills that will directly benefit my app.
 Even with programming as a special interest, burnout limits how much I can actually do.
-Otherwise, I spend just an hour learning every couple of days, and will often not even touch my computer or write a single line of code until I have more spoons.
+Otherwise, I spend just an hour learning every couple of days, and will often not even touch my computer or write a single line of code until I have more energy.

-What I Have to Sacrifice
+What I sacrifice to make it possible

 I have to reduce majority of the cognitive load.
 Reading task descriptions becomes impossible because my executive function is so low.

-So I'll just do what chores I need to do for the day and then simply check them off without reading them, to ensure I have enough spoons to practice or even play some games later if I have any spoons for later.
-If I avoid this,I'm usually at 2-3 spoons before I start practicing which causes me to shutdown very quickly and immediately put off doing it.
+Reading a long task list drains me, so I only do whatever is urgent and stop, to ensure I have enough energy to practice or even play some games later if I have any energy for later.
+If I avoid this, I'm usually at 2-3 energy before I start practicing which causes me to shutdown very quickly and immediately put off doing it.

 I take multiple days of rest between coding sessions.
 Simple tasks like making my bed or grabbing a snack cost almost nothing.
 But cleaning my entire house?
-I skip it for weeks until I have 6-7 spoons instead of my usual 4—and even then, only on days I'm not coding.
+I skip it for weeks until I have 6-7 energy instead of my usual 4—and even then, only on days I'm not coding.

 I'm forcing myself to learn programming to build Spoons.
 Once I do, I can track what causes sensory overload—sun glare, loud noises in my family's house.
 Paper tracking is too demanding when I'm burned out: find notebook, find working pencil, find empty page.
 An app with one slider is way easier.
 I can reference it anytime without friction.